 - Death occurs due to nervous system infection

-The another most common bacterial disease of the horse is glanders, which is caused by gram-negative Burkholderia malleus and does not produce spore.
+The other most common bacterial disease of the horse is glanders, which is caused by gram-negative Burkholderia malleus and does not produce spore.
 This bacterial disease is characterized by the numerous ulcerative nodules found in the skin, lung and upper respiratory tract of the horse.

 The disease is transmitted by the ingestion of contaminated food and water through discharge from the respiratory tract or ulcerating skin lesion of the carrier animals.
-There is three form of glanders like Nasal Form- The nodules develop in the nasal mucosa which is degenerative in the deep ulcers.
+There is three forms of glanders like Nasal Form- The nodules develop in the nasal mucosa which is degenerative in the deep ulcers.

 There is pyogranulomatous rhinitis with ulcers of the nasal area, trachea, pharynx, and larynx, regional lymph nodes are enlarged.
 Pulmonary Form- Edematous nodule formation, pneumonia, respiration, pyogranulomatous nodule, and an abscess can also be formed in the liver, spleen, and kidney.
 Cutaneous Form- Nodules found in the subcutaneous tissue and in some cases orchitis may present.

 The main treatment of Glanders is treated with Sulfadiazine or Tetracycline antibiotics after confirmatory diagnosis of the disease.
-The prevention is better than the cure for the disease, vaccination can be done at regular interval for the prevention in early age.
+The prevention is better than the cure for the disease, vaccination can be done at a regular interval for the prevention in early age.